side menu icon

 If you are currently working on the older version of the Wands for Wildlife program and still need to order your patch, they are available for a limited time by contacting our Customer Care Team at info@girlscoutsp2p.org

-Learn about climate science, connect with your communities, and share hope to create change.
-Check out the activities and how to buy the patch here.
+Learn about climate science, connect with your communities and share hope to create change.
+Check out the activities and how to buy the patch here .

 Every year, Girl Scouts explore the natural wonders found across our country during the Girl Scouts Love State Parks Weekend.
-You can find details about the 2022 weekend, happening September 10-11, on our blog

 Greetings Girl Scouts!
 You're invited to join the national Girl Scout Great Space Challenge.
 There's no need for special equipment- just a love of the stars and a view of the sky from the great outdoors or your own bedroom window.
 Learn more here!